 Star (Torx): This six-pointed star form provides superior torque control and grip.

-We offer tailored screw solutions to your specific needs, with various options of materials, screw coatings, head/thread/point/shank types, and sizes.
+Note: We offer tailored screw solutions to your specific needs, with various options of materials, screw coatings, head/thread/point/shank types, and sizes.